 -

 Monetary Policy: Contractionary monetary policy (higher interest rates) can attract foreign capital, improving the financial account.
-However, it can also dampen domestic demand, reducing imports and potentially improving the current account balance.
+On the flip side, it can also dampen domestic demand, reducing imports and potentially improving the current account balance.

 Global Economic Conditions